TimSamshuijzen/RiemannZetaScope/README.md

 # Riemann Zeta Scope

-A tool for studying the partial sums of the Riemann zeta function.
+A tool for studying the partial sums of the Riemann zeta function.<br />
+View online at:

 https://complexity.zone/riemannzetascope/

-Riemann Zeta Scope is a portable web app.
+riemannzetascope.html is a portable web app.
 All the JavaScript code is in the html file.<br />

 ![Riemann Zeta Scope](./riemannzetascope_screenshot1.png?raw=true "Riemann Zeta Scope")
 <br />